 All network managers on one of our hosted PressbooksEDU networks are invited to become a member of our private EDU Clients community forum and take part in the PressbooksEDU Community of Practice.
 This forum is place for network managers to discuss any issues considered to be of shared interest.
 We intend for this to be a space of conversation and mutual aid, and expect participants to be respectful, welcoming, and kind to others.
+Important news for network managers are often relayed on the forum, as well.

 Below, we’ll cover: